 Pour your sugar, water, and bitters in.
 Place your cherry and orange wedge.
-Use a muddler of the back of a spoon to work the ingredients into a paste.
+Use a muddler or the back of a spoon to work the ingredients into a paste.
 Once this is done, pour your bourbon and use a few ice cubes.
 Stir.
 Wallah.
 Old Fashioned ready for consumption.
-Among cocktail aficionados there will be an argument almost every time about the appropriate way to make these.
+Among cocktail aficionados, there will be an argument almost every time about the appropriate way to make these.
 My suggestion, play around and see what you like best.
 Traditional drink recipes are made to be amended.

 1 1/2 oz of Scotch

 Simple, simple, simple.
 Fill Old Fashioned glass to the top with ice.
 Pour Scotch and Drambuie.
 Stir.
 Drop lemon peel in.
 Enjoy.
 This delectable treat is described as a great after dinner drink or around the Holidays.
 The honey flavor of the Drambuie paired with the Scotch gives a warm feeling and some prefer it with no ice (neat) to best utilize this wonderful combo.

 Pour your Absinthe in the glass.Place your spoon and sugar cube as pictured.
 Then pour your water over the spoon and sugar.
 You’ll begin to see a clouded reaction known as the ‘louche’.
 Since Absinthe was banned in 1915, then the ban was lifted in 2007, it has been making a gradual comeback.
 It typically has a strong licorice flavor, but that’s what the sugar is for.
 The herbs it is distilled with give a slightly different feeling than the run-of-the-mill alcohol.

 3/4 of Amaretto Almond Liqueur